CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/Imani-danielle/1-GrowthMindset.md

 ### Having a growth mindset is giving yourself the space to not know something without giving up.

-### Having a growth mindset is having the abilitiy to look at other peoples ideas/perspective to see if their helpful.
+### Having a growth mindset is having the abilitiy to look at other peoples perspective.
+It just may be helpful.

 ### Having a growth mindset means your willing to find a solution for a problem.